search icon

 While corporations usually have the highest formation and ongoing compliance fees, limited liability companies still have considerably higher expenses than sole proprietorships or general partnerships.

-How much you’ll pay, however, depends on your state.
+How much the LLC owners will pay, however, depends on the state.
 Every state charges some sort of formation fee, which can range from less than $50 all the way up to several hundred dollars.
-On top of that, most states also have annual report fees which also vary widely depending on your state.
+On top of that, most states also have annual report fees, which vary widely depending on the state.

 3) Paperwork and Record-Keeping

 Ah, paperwork.
-Whether you’re starting a business, going to the doctor, getting married, or doing seemingly anything else, it’s impossible to avoid.
+Whether it’s starting a business, going to the doctor, getting married, or doing seemingly anything else, paperwork is impossible to avoid.
 Forming an LLC is no exception.
 Once again, limited liability companies might not require quite as much paperwork as corporations, but they certainly require more than sole proprietorships or general partnerships.

-Your LLC should keep copies of its formation documents, annual reports, tax documents, an updated list of members and managers, and an operating agreement.
+An LLC should keep copies of its formation documents, annual reports, tax documents, an updated list of members and managers, and an operating agreement.
 Because sole proprietorships and general partnerships don’t need any of these documents, they have no responsibility to keep them.
-LLC record-keeping isn’t a ton of work, but it’s one more addition to your to-do list.
+LLC record-keeping isn’t a ton of work, but it’s one more addition to a business owner’s to-do list.

 4) Can Be Uninviting to Investors